-Here’s the best part: The current signup bonus on this card is 50,000 points, which is worth $500 in high value gift cards (some low-value cards cost more), $500 in cash, or more than $600 in travel booked through the Chase Ultimate Rewards portal.
+Here’s the best part: The current signup bonus on this card is 60,000 points, which is worth $750 in travel booked through the Chase Ultimate Rewards portal.
 Meanwhile, you’ll also earn 2 points per dollar spent on travel and dining and 1 point per dollar spent on everything else.

 Blue Cash Preferred® Card from American Express

 Although this isn’t a travel card, I’ve been seriously considering signup up for this one the last few months.
-With the Blue Cash Preferred® Card from American Express, you earn 6x points on your first $6,000 in grocery spending each year – that’s $360 in rewards right there if you spend at least $500 at the grocery store each month!
+With the Blue Cash Preferred® Card from American Express, you earn $200 statement credit after spending $1,000 in the first 3 months.
+You earn 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%)!

-In addition, you earn 3x points at U.S. gas stations and department stores and 1x points on everything else.
-Better yet, you can score a $150 signup bonus if you spend just $1,000 on your card within 90 days.
+In addition, you earn 3% cash back at U.S. gas stations and department stores and 1% on everything else.
 You can redeem all of your points for cash back and use them for everything from travel incidentals to plane tickets and more.

-I recently earned a ton of Chase Ultimate Rewards points with my husband’s Ink Plus® Business Credit Card by buying Lowe’s gift cards from an office supply store to pay for our new floors.
+I recently earned a ton of Chase Ultimate Rewards points with my husband’s Ink Business Cash Card by buying Lowe’s gift cards from an office supply store to pay for our new floors.
 Pretty sweet, huh?

-With this card, you’ll score a 60,000 point signup bonus after you spend $5,000 on the card within 90 days.
-Plus, you’ll earn 5 points per dollar spent on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year, 2X points per $1 on the first $50,000 spent in combined purchases at gas stations and hotel accommodations when purchased directly with the hotel each account anniversary year, and 1 point per $1 on all other purchases—with no limit to the amount you can earn.
+With this card, you’ll score a $500 cash back point after you spend $3,000 on the card within the first 3 months.
+Plus, you’ll earn 5% back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year, 2% on the first $25,000 spent in combined purchases at gas stations and restaurants, and 1% on all other purchases—with no limit to the amount you can earn.
 Whew – that was a mouthful!